 Finally, I rotated the counterweight until its indicator line matched the prescribed tracking force value of the cartridge—in this case, 1.8 grams.
-This value determines the amount of weight that the cartridge places on the surface of the record.
+This value determines the amount of weight the cartridge places on the record’s surface.
 After this, I made a quick manual-prescribed adjustment of the onboard anti-skating control, which produces some outward force against the tonearm to combat its tendency to push inward due to motion.
 Finally, I was ready to plug in the Fluance RT85 and see how it sounded.

 Amped to meet you

 As noted previously, the Fluance RT85 requires an external phono preamp to interface with audio systems.
-A traditional stereo receiver, like the Sony STRDH190, has this functionality or you can opt for a small standalone preamp like the Rolls VP29 (the route I took).
+Many of the best A/V receivers, or just a stereo receiver like the Sony STRDH190, have this functionality, or you can opt for a small standalone preamp like the Rolls VP29 (the route I took).
 The RT85 connects via RCA to the receiver or preamp, and the included ground cable must be installed between the grounding terminals of the preamp and the record player to ensure buzz-free performance.